 In recent months, several states have experienced a remarkable decline in their new voter registration numbers.
 This trend is especially notable when compared with new voter registration numbers from the months leading up to the last presidential election in 2016.

-The Center for Election Innovation and Research compiled official new voter registration numbers for the spring of 2020 and compared them with figures from 2016.
-We procured official voter registration data directly from sources in Arizona, California, Colorado, Delaware, the District of Columbia, Florida, Georgia, Illinois, Maryland, North Carolina, Texas, Wisconsin, and Virginia.1
+The Center for Election Innovation and Research compiled official new voter registration numbers for the spring and summer of 2020 and compared them with figures from 2016.
+We procured official voter registration data directly from sources in Arizona, California, Colorado, Delaware, the District of Columbia, Florida, Georgia, Illinois, Maryland, North Carolina, Texas, and Virginia.1

 It is likely that much of the decline in new voter registrations can be attributed to distancing and closures related to the COVID-19 pandemic.
 Department of Motor Vehicle closures, limited in-person interactions, and a halt to large public gatherings have curbed traditional sources of registration such as motor voter and get-out-the-vote registration drives.

 Third-party groups often rely on door knocking campaigns and tables at public events to reach and enroll eligible voters.
 Without the possibility for widespread community interaction, many of these contact-based registration efforts have stalled.
 Shuttering government offices has had similar consequences.